Myozyme Side Effects

 Generic Name: alglucosidase alfa

-Note: This page contains side effects data for the generic drug alglucosidase alfa.
-It is possible that some of the dosage forms included below may not apply to the brand name Myozyme.
+Note: This page contains information about the side effects of alglucosidase alfa.
+Some of the dosage forms included on this document may not apply to the brand name Myozyme.

 For the Consumer

 Applies to alglucosidase alfa: intravenous powder for solution

 In addition to its needed effects, some unwanted effects may be caused by alglucosidase alfa (the active ingredient contained in Myozyme).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking alglucosidase alfa, check with your doctor or nurse immediately:More common

 - Blue lips, fingernails, or skin